falconswoosh/Wk3C--IP-MVC-Salon/README.md

     * (When done, CTRL-C to stop the server as well as open MAMP and click on "Stop Servers".)
 * Open a browser and navigate to http://localhost:5000 to interact with this project as a user.
 * If you choose, you may use your editor-of-choice to edit and modify this project.
-    * For example, if your editor is [Atom](https://flight-manual.atom.io/getting-started/sections/installing-atom/), issue the following in your bash:
+    * For example, if your editor is [Atom](https://flight-manual.atom.io/getting-started/sections/installing-atom/), issue the following in your bash if wishing to edit the Index.cshtml file from within the ...Views/Home directory for this project:
-    $ Atom index.html
+    $ Atom Index.cshtml

 ## Specifications
 | Implemented [X] |Item |Focus | Behavior | Input | Output | Comments |